scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Or no parameter lists at all.
+Or no parameter lists at all:

 ```tut
 def name: String = System.getProperty("user.name")
 println("Hello, " + name + "!")
 ```

-There are some other differences, but for now, you can think of them as something similar to functions.
+There are some other differences, but for now, you can think of methods as something similar to functions.

-Methods can have multi-line expressions as well.
+Methods can have multi-line expressions as well:

 {% scalafiddle %}
 ```tut